 Six survived into preservation, two of them, Dwight D. Eisenhower and Dominion of Canada, in North America.
 The four that remained in Britain, Mallard, Sir Nigel Grelsey, Union of South Africa and Bittern, have all steamed in the last few decades and although the National Railway Museum is unlikely to re-steam Mallard, the other three continue to perform on preserved railways and the main line.

-Our A4, developed by the Gauge 1 Model Co., will be available in 2016.
+Our A4, developed by the Gauge 1 Model Co., will be available in 2018.
 Enormous efforts have gone in to getting the complex shape of the streamlined casing correct and we feel that the end result is worthy of Sir Nigel Gresley’s approval!
 The model is spirit fired with slip eccentric valve gear, working cylinder drain cocks, sprung buffers, tender hand pump, axle pump, lubricator, pressure gauge and water gauge.
 The model is designed for a long life and built using copper, brass and stainless steel to ensure this.
 Supplied in either LNER Garter Blue with valances fitted, wartime black or BR green without valances, the model will be offered without nameplates or numbers allowing them to be finished to the customer’s specification (a service we will be offering).
-The UK RRP is £2995.00.

 - Scale: 1:32

 - Height: 130mm (5¼ inches)

 - Boiler Fittings: Safety valves, pressure gauge, water gauge.

 - Cab Controls: Steam regulator, blower, spirit control, lubricator

 - Spirit tank in tender, Axle water pump with bypass valve, Water hand pump with check valve